- About CEI

 - Support CEI

-Director of Energy and Environment Studies
+Director, Center for Energy and Environment

-Myron Ebell is director of energy and global warming policy at CEI.
-He also serves as director of Freedom Action, a web-based grassroots activist organization loosely affiliated with CEI, and chairs the Cooler Heads Coalition, which comprises over two dozen non-profit groups in this country and abroad that question global warming alarmism and oppose energy rationing policies.
+Myron Ebell is Director of Energy and Global Warming Policy at CEI.
+He also serves as Director of Freedom Action, a web-based grassroots activist organization loosely affiliated with CEI, and chairs the Cooler Heads Coalition, which comprises over two dozen non-profit groups in this country and abroad that question global warming alarmism and oppose energy rationing policies.

 Prior to coming to CEI, Ebell was policy director at Frontiers of Freedom, a public-policy advocacy organization founded by former US Senator Malcolm Wallop.
 While at Frontiers of Freedom, he worked on property rights, the Endangered Species Act, federal-lands policies, and global warming.
 He previously served as senior legislative assistant to Rep. John Shadegg, where he helped develop landmark legislation that would reform the Endangered Species Act, and before that as Washington representative of the American Land Rights Association and as assistant to the chairman of the National Taxpayers Union.

-A native of Baker County, Oregon, Ebell holds a B.A. from Colorado College and an M.Sc. from the London School of Economics.
+A native of Baker County, Oregon, Ebell holds a B.A. from Colorado College and an M.S. from the London School of Economics.
 He also did graduate work at the University of California at San Diego and at Peterhouse, Cambridge University.

 Media Inquiries and Speaking Engagements